The Assassination Of The Emperor Commodus (The Play)

 Even at the cost of the absolute ruination of the Senate.

-At the fountain of the garden, nigh the courtyard of the Imperial Palace.
+At the fountain in the garden, near the courtyard of the Imperial Palace.

-Eclectus has returned to inform Marcia of the plan of the Senate.
+Eclectus has returned to inform Marcia of the Senate’s plan.

-I see total fear in thine eyes Eclectus.
-What hath discomposed thee?
+I see utter fear in thine eyes, Eclectus.
+What hath so discomposed thee?

 What is it?
 Tell me now!

-I have spoken to Quirinus, a member of the Senate, about the plot to assassinate the emperor.
+I have spoken with Quirinus, a member of the Senate, regarding the plot to assassinate the Emperor.

 What did he reveal?